Top 10 Information

 networks, leaving a path of destruction in their

-directly related to the value of the information you
+may be directly related to the value of the

-difficult to recreate?
-What are the implications if
+What are the implications if someone outside the

-hackers from breaking in, but you can make it more
+breaking in, but you can make it more difficult

 Why you need formal security protection: